google/tcmalloc/docs/tuning.md

 `tcmalloc::MallocExtension::ReleaseMemoryToSystem` makes a request to release `n` bytes of memory to TCMalloc.
-This can keep the memory footprint of the application down to a minimal amount, however it should be considered that this just reduces the application down from it's peak memory footprint, and does not make that peak memory footprint smaller.
+This can keep the memory footprint of the application down to a minimal amount, however it should be considered that this just reduces the application down from its peak memory footprint over time, and does not make that peak memory footprint smaller.

 There are two disadvantages of releasing memory aggressively: